zulfiqaralimir/IELTS/Writing/Format and Preparation.md

 # Discussion Essay: The Effectiveness of Advertising
+The type of writing for this prompt is a discussion essay.
+A discussion essay presents multiple viewpoints on an issue, discusses the evidence for and against each viewpoint, and provides the writer's own opinion.

 ## Introduction
 - **Introduce the topic**: Briefly introduce the topic of advertising and its role in persuading consumers.